5 CBD Trends to Watch Out For

 Lastly, products infused with CBD isolates contain 100% pure cannabidiol.
 As the name suggests, isolates only contain cannabidiol without any other impurities.
 CBD isolates, though pure, do not offer an entourage effect.
 Broad-spectrum and isolates are generally cheaper than full-spectrum hemp.

-As more studies uncover the benefits of hemp, we can expect tons of CBD trends to pop up in the wellness industry.
+As more studies uncover the benefits of hemp, we can expect tons of CBD trends and sales to pop up in the wellness industry.
 Infusing cannabidiol in other forms allows more people to access this cannabis substance.

 However, it’s important to note that CBD is not FDA approved.
 It is not intended to treat, diagnose, or cure any medical conditions.
 Users who want to try out creative forms of cannabidiol supplements should consult a doctor first.